Core Staff

 Sarah Thomas is a senior advisor and co-founder of the Funder Collaborative on Oil and Gas.
 She leads the Funder Collaborative’s efforts on oil and gas production and works on oil and gas infrastructure in the Pacific Northwest.
 She has been a consultant specializing in climate and clean energy policy, land conservation, and natural resources management and taught undergraduate courses on environmental policy and management at both the University of California, Berkeley, and at the University of Colorado, Boulder.
 Sarah holds a PhD in Environmental Science, Policy, and Management and an MA in Environmental History from the University of California, Berkeley and a BA, magna cum laude, from Harvard University.

-Lee Wasserman has served as Director of the Rockefeller Family Fund (RFF) since 1999.
-Lee’s work has led creation and implementation of initiatives to address climate change; advance women’s economic interests; and expand citizens’ ability to influence their democratic institutions.
+Lee Wasserman has served as director of the Rockefeller Family Fund since 1999.
+RFF has consistently influenced national policy through program development, strategic advocacy, and citizen engagement.
+His work at RFF has led to the creation and implementation of first-of-their-kind initiatives to address climate change; advance women’s economic interests; and expand citizens’ ability to vote and influence their democratic institutions.

-Prior to joining RFF, Lee was Advisor to The Pew Charitable Trusts where he designed and implemented major program initiatives.
-From 1988 to 1995, he served as executive director of Environmental Advocates of New York, a statewide organization, where he developed and helped pass several landmark environmental and health measures.
+Prior to joining RFF, Lee was an advisor to The Pew Charitable Trusts.
+From 1988 to 2005, he served as executive director of Environmental Advocates of New York, a statewide organization, where he developed and helped pass several landmark environmental and health measures.